mnr/writing-wip/dimensions_living_book/hallwayNavigation.md

 "You're right," I say.
 "But this is the wrong hall.
 I know, they all look the same and I get confused too.
 Let's wander over this way instead."

-Chasing after her to correct the mistake would point out her lapse in memory and humiliate and annoy her.
-Better to wait until she appears in the lobby, then passively steer her to a known location.
+Chasing after her to correct the mistake would point out the lapse in memory and humiliate and annoy her.
+Better to wait until she appears in the lobby, commiserate, then passively steer her to a known location.

 Those of us working with a fully functional brain recognize and remember things like room numbers and hallway directions.
-Greta doesn't have that verbal thinking anymore.
-Honestly, I think it's a boring way to look at the world and I would find it much more appealing to navigate via whimsical visuals.
+That part of Greta is fading away.
+Honestly, I think it's a boring way to look at the world; I would find it much more appealing to navigate via whimsical visuals.

-Maybe it's a sign of my own impending change to visual thinking.
+Maybe it's a sign of my own impending changes.
+I wonder what Janell will think when I hang a moose head in the kitchen, then tell her it's a navigational aid.
+Maybe that's an inside joke between my dad, Greta, and myself.

 ##